Creating Unexpected Intersections

 Contact Amelia Hanrahan for details about supporting the program!

-Applications for the Northeast & Midwest Programs are now closed.
+Applications for the Northeast, Midwest & Southern Programs are now closed.

-Northeastern Program: The art exhibition and celebratory event will take place on Sunday, October 10, 2021 virtually and with a physical installation in the Northeastern part of the United States.
+Northeastern Program: The art exhibition and celebratory event will take place on Sunday, October 10, 2021 virtually and with a physical installation in Pennsylvania.
+Find more information on the program here!

 Southern Program: The program will begin at the beginning of July and the art exhibition and celebratory event will take place on Sunday, March 20, 2022 virtually and with a physical installation in Austin, Texas.